30-Year Mortgage Rates Averaged 3.66 Percent in 2012 - The Lowest in 65 Years

-Research Driven Investing Provides Stocks Research on American Capital Agency and Hatteras
+Research Driven Investing Provides Stocks Research on ARMOUR and Chimera

-NEW YORK, NY -- (Marketwire) -- 01/18/13 -- High yielding mortgage REITs after an impressive start to 2012, began to show volatility in the fourth quarter.
+NEW YORK, NY -- (Marketwire) -- 01/21/13 -- High yielding mortgage REITs after an impressive start to 2012, began to show volatility in the fourth quarter.
 Increases in prepayments and stimulus measures by the Federal Reserve have pressured spreads and as a result a number of mortgage-based REITs have lowered their dividends.
-Research Driven Investing examines investing opportunities on Real Estate Investment Trusts and provides equity research on American Capital Agency Corp.
-(NASDAQ: AGNC) and Hatteras Financial Corp.
-(NYSE: HTS).
+Research Driven Investing examines investing opportunities on Real Estate Investment Trusts and provides equity research on ARMOUR Residential REIT, Inc. (NYSE: ARR) and Chimera Investment Corporation (NYSE: CIM).

 REITs trade like stocks, but by law, they must pay out 90 percent of their taxable income to shareholders as dividends.
 Dividend returns for Mortgage REITs are partially dependent on interest rate spreads.